-Sidhu Moose Wala: The edgy India rapper who died in gun violence
+Sidhu Moose Wala: The murdered Indian rapper who 'made sense of chaos'

 Things have moved fast since then.

 The murder has whipped up a political storm in the state, with opposition leaders criticising the government.
 The state police claimed that a Canada-based gangster had claimed responsibility for the attack.
 Moose Wala's family has denied this and criticised the police for not doing its job properly.
 In the middle of all this, protests erupted in several parts of the state as the singer's fans and supporters took to the streets, prompting the government to appeal for calm.
-It has now ordered a high court-level investigation into the case.
+The state's chief minister has now ordered a high court-level investigation into the case.

 For Moose Wala's millions of fans though, the tragedy is deeply personal.

 In four years of his career, the 28-year-old rapper became one of the most ubiquitous faces of Punjab's fertile hip-hop scene.
-His voice blares from DJ turntables at Delhi's flamboyant parties, rickety stereos of tea stalls in rural India and - as a colleague from BBC Punjabi told me - every possible radio channel in Punjab.
+His voice blares from DJ turntables at Delhi's flamboyant parties, rickety stereos at tea stalls in rural India and - as a colleague from BBC Punjabi told me - every possible radio channel in Punjab.

 And he made it big in every sense.
-His songs, which he wrote and composed, racked up more than 5bn views, made it to the Top 5 in the UK charts last year, and he was also featured as the best new artists of 2020 in The Guardian.
+His songs, which he wrote and composed, racked up more than 5bn views, made it to the Top 5 in the UK charts last year, and he was also featured among the best new artists of 2020 in The Guardian.
 He had millions of fans around the world, especially in Canada which has a sizeable diaspora population.

 "He had an aura of edginess around him," says Noor Sethi, 27, an event stylist in Delhi.
 "He also had a very distinct rapping style that captured the nuances of life in Punjab."